 In order to fully assess the patient, the following are required:

-- Family member or caregiver interview
+-A family member or caregiver interview

 Depending on the severity of the patient’s condition, multiple visits may be required to complete nine assessments which include Mini-Cog Early Dementia Detection, MoCa Cognitive Assessment, Key Elements of Cognition Evaluation, and Katz Index of Independence in Activities of Daily Living.